PPT87/allTheFeels/README.md

 <h2>Future Improvements</h2>
 <ul>
-  <li>Add a search function to allow us to find posts via the tags.</li>
+  <li>Add a search function to allow users to find posts via the tags.</li>
   <li>Add a feature to favorite a post.</li>
-  <li>Add a "Are you sure you want to delete this" page when a delete button is clicked.</li>
+  <li>Add an "Are you sure you want to delete this" message when a delete button is clicked.</li>
 </ul>

 <br>